Brendan-G5/Jeoparday/README.md

 - On top of that last point using a database and deploying with heroku would allow me to set up a leaderboard page, keeping track of the top players around the world!

-- A way to stop people from googling would be cool, i am hestiant to add a timer due to those of us that can't spell.
+- A way to stop people from googling would be cool, I am hestiant to add a timer due to those of us that can't spell.

 ## Contributors

-Just little old me
+Just me for now, but feel free to send a pull request with improvments (listed above or your own!)